 - Park Entry

 As Perisher is located within the Kosciuszko National Park, park usage fees (to bring your car into the Park) apply.
 Perisher employees are entitled to a Park Entry staff discount.
-The discounted cost of the pass is around $40 and is valid during the duration of your employment.
+The discounted cost of the pass is $38 and is valid during the duration of your employment.

-To obtain a Park Entry pass for your car, please take your car registration details and drivers licence to a NPWS office at either Jindabyne or Perisher Valley.
+To obtain a Park Entry pass for your car, you will need to visit a NPWS office at either Jindabyne or Perisher Valley with your car registration details and drivers licence.
 If you're not the owner of the car, you will need to provide a letter of authorisation from the owner.
 Retain your invoice for payment, as this can be claimed back on your tax return.

 - First Day